PavanRangani/docs/docs/prd/philanthropy/grant.md

 ### UI Requirement

 - Shows `Convert to Custom` action for open multi-year grant in `Grants` tab
-- On click of 'Convert to Custom', shows confirmation dialog //TODO
+- On click of `Convert to Custom`, shows confirmation dialog.
+[See this](https://drive.google.com/file/d/1x0ze4UuplcE6OH9WlccULl37CamlFvgC/view?usp=sharing)

 ## Browse Grant of organization